Do you know, you can use PowerShell to scan Windows for viruses & malware and remove them? Here’s a detailed guide on how you can do it.

 4. Run a Quick Scan using PowerShell

-The Full Scan takes time to complete and slows down your device.
-In that case, you can use Windows Security’s Quick Scan feature.
-To run a Quick Antivirus scan using Powershell, execute the command given below and hit the enter button.
+Since the Full Scan takes time to complete and slows down your device, you can use Windows Security’s Quick Scan feature.
+To run a Quick Antivirus scan using PowerShell, execute the command given below.

 Start-MpScan -ScanType QuickScan